Updated February 2020

 Wear/Tear and Peeling: 9

 – The 200 is a paraffinic oil which means it is a non-drying oil.
 Paraffinic oils will dive deep into the wood grain so they are not prone to peeling or wearing.

 Cost Per Square Foot: 7

 – $195 per pail.
-Coverage is decent at about 200 sq. feet per gallon on the test cedar deck.
-We only used about 3-4 gallon total for the deck, railings, and steps.
+The coverage is decent at about 200 sq. feet per gallon on the test cedar deck.
+We only used about 3-4 gallons total for the deck, railings, and steps.